bymin/Sample-OpenStreetMap-WLM/README.md

 ![Screenshot](https://raw.githubusercontent.com/howardchn/Sample-OpenStreetMap-WLM/master/OpenStreetMap/Resources/Screenshot.jpg)

 ## Using code
 The first thing is to set the `winformsMap.MapUnit` to `GeographyUnit.Meter`.
-Then you can add Open Street Map with the following code.
+Then you can add OpenStreetMap with the following code.
 ```csharp
 OpenStreetMapOverlay osmOvelerlay = new OpenStreetMapOverlay();
 winformsMap.Overlays.Add(osmOvelerlay);